keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/lifecycle-management.md

 ### Verify it works

-Verify that the `KeptnTaskDefinition` resource shown above above actually works.
+Verify that the `KeptnTaskDefinition` resource shown above actually works.

 Trigger an on-demand task execution to verify that the job and pod function correctly.